InesSeverino2/python-cimec-ines-severino/README.md

 ## Preliminary Results

 No differences between ASD and TD are here found.
-More promising is the clustering approach.
+More promising is the clustering approach, despite clustering solution validation could be potentially improved.

 ## Installation